E9 European long distance path: Portugal

-The path follows the western coasts of Portugal from Cabo de São Vicente.
-There are also some sections around Lisbon and it's possible that the Camino Portuguese Coastal Way could also become the E9.
+The path follows the western coasts of Portugal from Cabo de São Vicente and is known in Portuguese as Caminho do Atlântico or Trelho Europeu de Grande Rota 11-E9.
+There are also some sections around Lisbon and it's possible that the Camino Portuguese Coastal Way could also become part of the E9.

 Spain

-The path follows the western coasts of Spain.

-E9 often follows the GR footpaths in Spain.
+The path, known in Spanish as Camino Costero europeo or Sendero Europeo E-9, follows the western coasts of Spain. often including the GR footpaths in Spain.

 France

 The path follows the northern and western coasts of France starting at Bray-Dunes on the Belgian border.
 The GR 120 runs from Dunkerque to Pas d'Authie, the GR 21 from Le Tréport to Le Havre, GR 223 from Le Havre via Cherbourg to Avranches where it divides into several smaller local trails.
 The GR 34 then continues from Mont St-Michel to Le Tour-du-Parc.
 The GR 8 re-starts the trail further south from Saint-Brevin-les-Pins to Sare in the Pyrenees incorporating a short coastal section of the GR 4.